TritonSE-Workshops/tse-multi-chatrooms/README.md

 3. Change directory into the frontend folder, run `yarn install`

-4. Change directory into the backend folder, run `npm install`
+4. Change directory into the backend folder, run `yarn install`

 5. Make sure to set up the `MONGO_URI` environment variable in the frontend/.env file.
 You will need to create this file.
 The URI has been provided in the slides.